 Why?
 Because numerous state laws explicitly encourage litigation when other means of dispute resolution would be quicker and more cost effective; poorly drafted statutes invite endless lawsuits over their interpretation; and antiquated policies limit the ability of our state to improve its legal climate.

-Below is a list of 11 common sense reform measures that would ensure New Jersey’s legal system is well-positioned for the future and ready to shake its bad reputation.
+Below is a list of common sense reform measures that would ensure New Jersey’s legal system is well-positioned for the future.

 More Sensible Consumer Protection Laws

 According to the New York Times, Josh Finkelman is the “Erin Brockovich of Super Bowl tickets.”
 After paying well over face value for tickets to Super Bowl XLVIII, which was held at Met Life Stadium, he sued the National Football League under New Jersey’s Consumer Fraud Act, arguing he should have been able to attend the game without buying expensive tickets on the secondary market.

 Four years and multiple dismissals later, this case is still dragging on.
 This is just one example of the types of abusive lawsuits that New Jersey’s Consumer Fraud Act (CFA) encourages.